 Life.....It's been a meandering, interesting journey that began in Manitowoc, WI, a town on the shores of Lake Michigan.
-There my father built ships, my mother stayed home, and my sisters, brother and I lived an easy small-town life.
+Father built ships, my mother stayed home, and my sisters, brother and I lived an easy small-town life.
 After high school, I moved to St. Louis (college); then Bloomington, IN (graduate school); and several other places along the way.
-Jobs included working in public television—with Mr. Rogers and his neighborhood just down the hall; teaching Latin, creative writing, and philosophy; and very early along that journey, living in St. Louis as a Catholic nun.
+Jobs included working in WQED public television (with Mr. Rogers and his neighborhood); teaching Latin, creative writing, and philosophy.
 A checkered past, of sorts.

-After marrying a nice Jewish man whom I met in graduate school (my mother always said she had named me Sarah for a reason), a job brought us to a small town (Prairie Village), attached to a big city (Kansas City) and the home we still live in.
+After marrying a nice Jewish man whom I met in graduate school (my mother always said she had named me Sarah for a reason), a job brought us to a small town (Prairie Village), attached to a big city (Kansas City) where we raised our three now-adult children.

 And it was here that my writing life took root.

 The seeds to writing a novel—-or rather 'finishing' a novel—were planted in a sandbox in a park, not far from our Prairie Village home.
 It was there I met another newcomer to the area, Adrienne Staff, a woman who would become a life-long friend.
 While our children played together in the sand that day, I learned that not only was Adrienne as hungry for friendship as I was, but both of us loved to read and write and had drawers filled with unfinished novels.
 In no time at all we decided that perhaps the key to finishing a novel (at least, in our case) was to write a book together.
 A match made in heaven--a nice Jewish girl from New York and an ex-nun--certainly a pair with diverse experiences to spare!
 We'd hold one another to the task and we would complete a book and rid ourselves of the awful unfinished novel curse.